Dreaming of a rat or mouse: what lives in the dark

 What does this rat embody?
 What in you “lives in the basement” — what you are ashamed of, deny, hide away?
 Your fear?
 Your greed?
 Your pettiness?
 Your shadow anger?

 Through this image, your unconscious says, gently but persistently: this is also you.
 This rat lives in you.
 And as long as you don’t see her — she continues to live in the dark, shaping you from a place you can’t see.
+With chitin instead of fur, and an even older invitation to acceptance, the same rejected creature finally being met appears in dreams of a cockroach without disgust, where the threshold of recognition is lower still.

 Ask yourself: “What does this rat embody in my dream?
 What in myself do I not accept — and what is this creature asking me, finally, to acknowledge and include in the full picture of who I am?”

 Astrological note: A watching rat evokes Pluto in the 12th house, or Chiron in the 8th house, or Pluto transiting through the 12th house.
-Scorpio and Pisces with Pluto in the 12th house carry this theme: the Shadow watches and demands a meeting.
+Scorpios and Pisces with Pluto in the 12th house carry this theme: the Shadow watches and demands a meeting.
 If Pluto is now transiting your 12th house — an encounter with the rejected is both inevitable and valuable.

 She is tiny.
 Trembling.
 Or simply sitting there — minuscule.
 Something touching in her: so small, so vulnerable.